Huzaifa-Islam/NodeJsDev/readme.md

 Lets do some data sanitization and put some validations as  our database is vulnerable..
-User can insert any data into our db we can put strict checks in the schema only (read mongoose docs) used these validation things -- minLength, maxLenght, min, max, required, unique, validate, lowercase, trim, default validate dont work on the patch api to make it work we have set runValidators as true as a parameter in the findByIdAndUpdate function
+User can insert any data into our db we can put strict checks in the schema only (read mongoose docs) used these validation things -- minLength, maxLenght, min, max, required, unique, validate, lowercase, trim, default validate dont work on the patch api to make it work we have to set runValidators as true as a parameter in the findByIdAndUpdate function.
-In the schema there can be another parameter where we can set timestamps as true so as to see when the user signed up or updated the info
+In the schema there can be another parameter where we can set timestamps as true so as to see when the user signed up or updated the info.

-npm install validator
+we can use validator library from npm to validate strings only like email, strong pwd, etc. Refer to doc. npm install validator

-lets encrypt the password-- we will use npm pacakge bcrypt created signup api and store hashed password then created login api and handled error scenarios
+lets encrypt the password-- we will use npm pacakge bcrypt created signup api and store hashed password then created login api and handle error scenarios properly.
+In the error msg never leak any sensitive info like email do not exist in DB. give generic messages like invalid creds.